5/13/2025

 Jacob Stephan

-OK, thanks.
-Maybe just one more.
-I'm kind of UPS Blackberry White Sox, obviously, some big brand name wins here.
-But what's the sales cycle like here?
-How different is it from maybe onboarding a smaller public company?
-How are these customers finding out about Access?
+Okay.
+Thanks.
+Um, maybe just one more, um, on kind of UPS, BlackBerry, White Sox, obviously, you know, some, some big brand name wins here, but you know, what's the sales cycle like here?
+How different is it from, you know, maybe onboarding a smaller public company?
+You know, how are, how are these customers finding out about access?

 speaker

-Yeah, the rebrand of our business is really driven home traffic and volume inbound interest.
-We just from if we if we approach this in a couple of different ways from a traffic perspective, we're driving about two and a half to three times more traffic to our platform, which means both customer login traffic as well as eyeballs.
-People like you and I reading news articles every day, which means increased engagement for our customers, which is good stickiness for them.
-Educated customers for this market is really over the past couple of years changed significantly.
-I think like many other industries and verticals is that the customer is educated.
-They're doing the research before they come inbound, before they make the call or before we even contact them.
-They know what they want.
-They know how they want it.
-They know what price point they need to be at.
-The large accounts actually from a initial touch to close are sometimes just as quick as the small.
+Yeah, the, the rebrand of our business is really driven home traffic and volume inbound interest.
+We've, Just if we approach this in a couple different ways, from a traffic perspective, we're driving about two and a half to three times more traffic to our platform, which means both customer login traffic as well as eyeballs, people like you and I reading news articles every day, which means increased engagement for our customers, which is good stickiness for them.
+Educated customers, where this market has really, over the past couple of years, changed significantly, I think, like many other industries and verticals, is that the customer is educated.
+They're doing their research before they come inbound, before they make the call, or before we even contact them.
+They know what they want, they know how they want it, and they know what price point they need to be at.
+The large accounts, actually, from an initial touch to close, are sometimes just as quick as the smalls.
 The only difference is once you get past the decision maker, you then have the back office compliance of SOC 2 and security concerns and everything else that you've got to go through for vendor management, which takes a little longer.
-But the contact, the demo, the proposal to close in many cases is very similar.
-A lot of them are one call closes on the small side and the larger cap mega cap companies tend to be three to four call closes with a couple of meetings in between.
+But the contact, the demo, the proposal to close, in many cases, is very similar.
+A lot of them are one-call closes on the small side, and the larger cap, mega-cap companies tend to be three to four-call closes with a couple of meetings in between.
 So we're seeing the sales cycle shorten to part of your point, whereas we could then start to see some velocity in this.
-So we continue our marketing and branding and our sales teams continue to work those accounts.
-We should begin to see a lot more of those large numbers happen for us in the back end of this year.
+So we continue our marketing and branding, and our sales teams continue to work those accounts.
+We should begin to see a lot more of those large numbers happen for us in the back half of this year.

 speaker